rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 We now need to get a list of all the Asterisk modules that are currently available on your system.
-If you compiled Asterisk from scratch, and read my ‘Installing Asterisk’ section, you should have a ton.
+If you compiled Asterisk from scratch, and read my ‘Installing Asterisk' section, you should have a ton.

 On most linux systems, you can get a list of all your Asterisk modules by running the following command: `ls /usr/lib/asterisk/modules/`.
-This *may* be different for you, depending on what operating system you’re using.
+This *may* be different for you, depending on what operating system you're using.

 ## Disable Everything

-Before enabling the modules we need, we’re going to disable everything.
-This is part of our ‘whitelisting’ approach to Asterisk slimming.
+Before enabling the modules we need, we're going to disable everything.
+This is part of our ‘whitelisting' approach to Asterisk slimming.

 To do this, open up your `modules.conf` file (usually located in `/etc/asterisk/`).
 Your file should look something like: